 Datatab

-The one-factor analysis of variance with repeated measures is the extension of the t-test for dependent samples for more than two groups.
+The one-way analysis of variance with repeated measures is the extension of the t-test for dependent samples for more than two groups.

 Repeated measures ANOVA